 Another tip for gluing: I prefer to use double-sided tape.
 Double-sided adhesive tape provides a very high adhesive strength and you don't have to wait until the glue has dried.
 In addition, there will be also no waves in the cardboard when drying.
 These waves can lead to unattractive results when using liquid glue, especially when gluing thinner types of cardboard or when using a high amount of glue.
 You can find my "all-rounder" adhesive tape from the brand 3M (6 mm, 50 meters) here.*.
-This offers a sufficient adhesive strength for the firm bonding of cardboard and has as I find a good price-performance ratio.
-The second adhesive tape that I use very often is from the brand Rayher (6 mm, 10 meters) and is available in our shop.
-This tape has a slightly higher adhesive strength and is available in smaller quantities if you don't need it that often.
-This tape is also often found in handicraft shops.
-Many more tips for handicrafts with paper can also be found in this blog post on our website.
+This offers sufficient adhesive power to firmly glue cardboard and, in my opinion, has a good price-performance ratio.
+The second tape that I use very often is from the Rayher brand (6 mm, 10 meters) and is available in our shop.
+This adhesive tape has a slightly higher adhesive strength and is available in smaller quantities if you do not need it that often.
+You can often find this tape in craft stores as well.
+You can find many more tips for crafting with paper in this blog post on our website.

 Another popular use case for this type of base area is stage designs.
 Just create a small rectangular podium and connect your base area with it at right angles.
 This design can, for example, be used to create great gift boxes for musicals, theater or concert vouchers.

-The first steps to create this type are the same as above: Cut our a cardboard of your choice to 30x30 cm and draw four lines with your pencil.
-The example below shows a box with a side pocket to the right and the left of the stage.
+The first steps for creating this version are the same as above: The cardboard of your choice is cut to the dimensions 30x30 cm and the four guidelines are drawn in with a pencil.
+The example below shows a box with a side pocket to the right and left of the stage.
 Proceed according to the photo instructions below.
-Then make a rectangular podium that is a bit smaller than the center of your base area (in our example 9x8x1 cm) and glue the bottom and the back of the podium to your base area.
-Your stage is now complete and you can decorate it as you like.
+Then make a rectangle that is a bit smaller than your central area (in our example 9x8x1 cm) and glue the bottom and back of this rectangle to your base area as shown in the pictures below.
+Your stage is ready, which you can then decorate as you wish.

-Now cut out the outer lines, slightly trace all the inner lines with a cutter and bend the fold lines using a folding stick.
-Put glue on the glue flaps (or if possible, double-sided adhesive tape) and put together your lid.
+Now cut out the outer lines, lightly trace all the inner lines with a cutter and bend the resulting fold lines with a folder.
+Now put glue on the adhesive flaps (if possible, use strong double-sided tape) and put your lid together.

 border punch with flower pattern*).

 PDF Download.
 If you also need further guidance on how to create your explosion boxes, then please take a look at my digital templates on this website.
 Among other digital products there is a DIY template for making a birthday explosion box.
 The template HAPPY contains not only the design templates for printing, but also detailed craft instructions and many tips and tricks for crafting with paper.
-Here you can continue with part 2 of this blog post.
-I will introduce you to various design elements for the inner area of an explosion box.
-Since this is my very first blog entry, I would be very happy if you leave me a comment and give me feedback on how you liked my tutorial and what I can do better in the future.
-Please feel free to ask any questions if something is unclear or you have problems.
-Also you can follow me on Instagram @suzupapers and share the results of your explosion boxes with me (#suzupaperDIY).
+Here go to part 2 of this blog post, in which I would like to introduce you to various design elements for the inner workings of an explosion box.
+Since this is my very first blog entry, I would be very happy if you would leave me a comment and give feedback on how you liked my guide and what I can do better in the future.
+Feel free to ask your questions if something is unclear or you have problems.
+You can also follow me on Instagram @suzupapers and share the results of your explosion boxes with me (#suzupaperDIY).
 I'd really love to see some of your new handicraft work!